Why Did I Buy a Dyson Cordless and not a Robotic Vacuum?

 The Electrolux now needed replacing around the same time as we started coming out of being in lock down for a few weeks.

-During lockdown, it had become clearer to me that keeping the house clean and habitable was more important than usual, as we were all spending much more time at home.
+During lockdown, it had become more clear to me that keeping the house clean and habitable was more important than usual, as we were all spending much more time at home.

 With home schooling taking place and everyone staying in the house for weeks on end, I was becoming exhausted trying to keep up with everything.